 Research Unit 'Primary Care'

 Head of the unit: Jeroen Hasselaar, PhD.
-The unit contains 4 research programs:
+The unit features 4 research programs:

 The discipline of allied healthcare focuses on improving the functioning of a patient with a condition or a disability.
 The research we conduct is based on the data registered within Nivel Primary Care Database of four allied healthcare disciplines: physiotherapists, remedial therapists, speech therapists and dieticians.